aurascoper/Biofilms/README.md

 ### reactor_decision_tree.R

 This R script can simulate synthetic radiation noise which can be used to select reactor model path for energy or bioremediation, it uses **radiated environments** using **decision tree analysis**.
-It can leverage the **thorium decay constant** and the subcellular localization RNA data to model microbial fitness and metabolic activities under radiation stress.
+It can leverage the **various nuclear decay constants** and the subcellular localization RNA data to model microbial fitness and metabolic activities under radiation stress.

 **Usage**:
 1. Load your own dataset or use extremophiles as is and select sequence from datasets (e.g., `subcellular_locations.tsv, subcellular_locations_data`, etc).
 This model uses various radioprotective functions like Cryptococcus Neoformans and Deinonoccus Radiodurans, and Shewanella algae as well as other extremophiles.